Kanthirava Narasaraja I

-Kanthirava Narasaraja Wodeyar I (1615 – 31 July 1659) was the twelfth maharaja of the Kingdom of Mysore from 1638 to 1659.
+Kanthirava Narasaraja Wodeyar I (2 May 1615 – 31 July 1659) was the twelfth maharaja of the Kingdom of Mysore from 1638 until his death in 1659.

 Accession

 The previous ruler, Raja Wodeyar II, Kanthirava Narasaraja Wodeyar's cousin, was poisoned on the orders of his dalvoy (commander-in-chief), Vikramaraya, within a year of becoming the maharaja.
 The 23-year-old Kanthirava Narasaraja I, who had earlier been adopted by the widow of Raja Wodeyar I, became, in 1638, the new maharaja of Mysore.
 Before becoming the king of Mysore, he lived in Terakanambi near Gundalpet, Chamarajanagar District.

-Rule
+Reign

 Soon after his accession, he was called on to defend Srirangapatna against the invasions of the Adil Shahis of Bijapur, a defence which he mounted with great loss for the enemy.
 In the fashion of the two wodeyars before him, he continued to expand the Mysore dominions.
 This included taking Satyamangalam from the Nayaks of Madurai in the south, unseating the Chingalvas from their base in Piriyapatna in the west, gaining possession of Hosur (near Salem) to the north, and delivering a major blow to the remnant rule of Kempe Gowda of Magadi's henchmen at Yelahanka, from whom a large tribute was exacted.
 Kanthirava Narasaraja I was also the first wodeyar of Mysore to create the symbols associated with royalty, such as the royal coats of arms, establishing mints, and issuing coins named Kanthiraya (corrupted to "Canteroy") after him.
 These were to remain part of Mysore's 'current national money' for well over a century.